Yaseenaeem/RAG/README.md

 PyPDF

+## Documents:
+The RAG assistant was tested using publicly available sample HR policy templates, including employee handbooks, remote-work policies, and HR manuals.
+These documents were obtained from publicly accessible sources and are used solely as demonstration/test data for the project.

 ## Why Hybrid Retrieval?

 Semantic search is useful for understanding the meaning of a query, while keyword search can be useful when exact terms matter.